 Educational Resources about Academic Integrity

 Thank you for your desire to learn more about academic integrity in your Penn State career!
 Academic integrity is the pursuit of scholarly activity in an open, honest, and responsible manner.
 This ideal is the basic guiding principle for all academic activity at The Pennsylvania State University, and it is integral to our Penn State Values.
 Use the following tips to avoid potential academic integrity violations.
-You can also learn about academic integrity resources offered by the University.
 Remember, integrity is not just what you do, it’s who you are.